Depression is the most common complication of pregnancy

 80% of women experience the "baby blues" in the first 2-3 weeks post-pregnancy

-15% of women will suffer from postpartum depression and anxiety
+1 in 5 women will suffer from postpartum mood and anxiety disorders (PMADs)

 What was classically called postpartum depression is now being called perinatal mood and anxiety disorders (PMADs).
 This is because as we have more data and more mothers sharing their experiences, we're learning that many women that have mental health exacerbations after pregnancy actually began experiencing the start or worsening of depressive and anxious symptoms during their pregnancies-- otherwise known as the perinatal period.